marius-test/python_jetbrains_academy/README.md

 # python_jetbrains_academy

-## My Python Learning Journey: From Beginner to Automation Enthusiast

 This repository showcases six foundational projects I completed while learning **Python** through **JetBrains Academy**, starting in early 2022.
 Python quickly became a passion of mine due to its incredible versatility and wide range of applications.

 ### What I Achieved